steadylearner/Python-Blog/posts/Python/How to use Python Scrapy to crawl a static website.md

 ## 4. Conclusion

 In this post, we learnt how to use Python [Scrapy].
-If you followed this post well, what you need later will be just use **$scrapy genspider** and edit the Python file(spier) made from it.
+If you followed this post well, what you need later will be just use **$scrapy genspider** and edit the Python file(spider) made from it.

 We will have more Python Scrapy spiders and blog posts for them.
-If you just want the results, please refer to the [Scrapy-Examples] repository.
+If you just want the results, please refer to the [scrapy-examples] repository.

 I am a full stack developer and use [Rust][Rust Full Stack], **Python**, **JavaScript** etc. I can also help you with **Docker** and **AWS** etc to deploy your project.